yoavhayun/cli/README.md

         @description    The description of the CLI program.
 (Default is the class documentation)
         @log            A path to a log file.
 (Default is no log file)
         @style          A dictionary that overrides the styling of the CLI for the given keys       (Keys: CLI.STYLE)
+        @async_         Whether or not the Program contains async code
         @verbosity      Determines the verbosity level on the logger.
 Use None to silence STDOUT    (Keys: logging module)

 ### **@Operation**